-Due to current Corona restrictions, the library and CIP pools and learning spaces at the department (Lange Gasse and Findelgasse) are closed until January 10, 2021.
+Due to current Corona restrictions, the learning places offered by the library, CIP pools and learning spaces at the department (Lange Gasse and Findelgasse) are closed.

-Scan the QR code, enter the correct contact details carefully and choose a PIN.
-You can then check in.
-Keep the green check-in window open to show it to the person in charge of the session.
+To register: scan the QR code on your seat, conscientiously enter the correct contact details and select a PIN.
+The check-in will then take place.
+Keep the green check-in window ready to show it to the personnel.

 Darfichrein.de uses secure asymmetric encryption based on the 2 key principle.
 Your contact details are saved in Germany in the certified data centre of the Institute for Local Authority Data Pro-cessing in Bavaria (Anstalt für Kommunale Datenverarbeitung in Bayern, AKDB).
 Your con-tact details are deleted upon expiry of the 4 week statutory retention period.

-Lecturers are not entitled to view your data, even upon request.
+Lecturers or examiners are not entitled to view your data, even upon request.
 The data is only decrypted upon request by the local health authorities.

 All rooms to be used for teaching have been checked and limits agreed on capacity to ensure that the minimum distance can be observed at all times.
 A ventilation concept has been drawn up for each room.

 Nuremberg Exhibition Centre has very powerful ventilation systems that only supply fresh air from outside to the halls.
 In principle, these systems are far more powerful than required for use at examination time.
 In addition, operating technicians are on site every day to check the functionality of the ventilation system.

 The University Library is open at WiSo with Click&Collect services Mon – Fri from 08:00 – 20:00.